Allen Ginsberg: Work

 Most of Ginsberg's very early poetry was written in formal rhyme and meter like that of his father, and of his idol William Blake.
 His admiration for the writing of Jack Kerouac inspired him to take poetry more seriously.
 In 1955, upon the advice of a psychiatrist, Ginsberg dropped out of the working world to devote his entire life to poetry.
-Soon after, he wrote Howl, the poem that brought him and his Beat Generation contemporaries to national attention and allowed him to live as a professional poet for the rest of his life.
+Soon after, he began writing his first of many draft of Howl, which he then published the following year.
+This was the poem that brought him and his Beat Generation contemporaries to national attention and allowed him to live as a professional poet for the rest of his life.
 Later in life, Ginsberg entered academia, teaching poetry as Distinguished Professor of English at Brooklyn College from 1986 until his death.

 Inspiration from friends

-Ginsberg claimed throughout his life that his biggest inspiration was Kerouac's concept of "spontaneous prose."
-He believed literature should come from the soul without conscious restrictions.
+Ginsberg's biggest inspiration was Kerouac's concept of "spontaneous prose."
+He emphasised a writer's emotions and natural mode of expression within prose.
 Ginsberg was much more prone to revise than Kerouac.
 For example, when Kerouac saw the first draft of Howl, he disliked the fact that Ginsberg had made editorial changes in pencil (transposing "negro" and "angry" in the first line, for example).
 Kerouac only wrote out his concepts of spontaneous prose at Ginsberg's insistence because Ginsberg wanted to learn how to apply the technique to his poetry.

 The inspiration for Howl was Ginsberg's friend, Carl Solomon, and Howl is dedicated to him.
-Solomon was a Dada and Surrealism enthusiast (he introduced Ginsberg to Artaud) who had bouts of clinical depression.
-Solomon wanted to commit suicide, but he thought a form of suicide appropriate to dadaism would be to go to a mental institution and demand a lobotomy.
-The institution refused, giving him many forms of therapy, including electroshock therapy.
+Solomon was a Dada and Surrealism enthusiast (he introduced Ginsberg to Artaud) who had been confined to a psychiatric institution and committed himself for shock therapy.
 Much of the final section of the first part of Howl is a description of this.